 The data and metrics

 The Rating System will utilize data from three sources: insurance claims, treatment program surveys, and a consumer experience survey (or crowd-sourcing).
 Shatterproof is utilizing a mixed-method approach to ensure the Rating System can capture as much quality information as possible, given the fragmentation of the addiction treatment system.
-Insurance claims and provider survey data will be supplied and reported on at the facility level.
+Insurance claims and provider survey data will be reported on at the facility level.

 To ensure the Rating System continues to be meaningful and keep up with the latest evidence and best practices, measures will evolve each year as new measures are introduced and existing measures are further refined or retired.